blockpass-org/blockpass/docs/kyc-connect-dashboard/cli.md

   `./blockpass logs`

-## Ugrade
+## Ugrade version

+While server is running, run:

   `./blockpass upgrade`

-  Confirm and choose the version you want to use.
+Confirm and choose the version you want to install.

-  We recommend to use latest.
+Ex: `latest` or `1.8.0`

+Corresponding images will be downloading, server is still up during this operation.
+When images are downloaded, server will restart to apply the new version (usually takes few seconds).

+> :point_right: It is a good idea to make a backup of database before upgrading (see [Backup](./backup.md) section)